-The draft variation permits fortification of nut- and seed- based beverages to the same extent as competing products in the milk substitute market.
-FSANZ therefore considers that the draft variation supports the desirability for an efficient and competitive food industry.
+The approved draft variation permits fortification of nut- and seed- based beverages to the same extent as competing products in the milk substitute market.
+FSANZ therefore considered that the approved draft variation supports the desirability for an efficient and competitive food industry.